google/zetasql/docs/geography_functions.md

 +   A point is closed.
 +   A linestring is closed if the start and end points of the linestring are the same.
-+   A polygon is closed only if it is a full polygon.
++   A polygon is closed only if it's a full polygon.
 +   A collection is closed if and only if every element in the collection is closed.

-An empty `GEOGRAPHY` is not closed.
+An empty `GEOGRAPHY` isn't closed.

 **Return type**